drips-network/docs/docs/drips-v2-features.md

 ### Multi-Token Support (Any ERC20)

-In Drips v1, only DAI was supported.
 Drips v2 allows streaming of any ERC20 token.

 ### No Wrapped Tokens